xbeat/Machine-Learning/README.md

 Introduction to XGBoost Regression

 XGBoost (Extreme Gradient Boosting) is a powerful machine learning algorithm for regression tasks.
 It's an optimized implementation of gradient boosting that offers high performance and accuracy.

+## Evaluating Generative AI Challenges and Approaches

+Implementing Groundedness Scorer

+A groundedness scorer evaluates how well AI-generated content aligns with source material by comparing semantic similarity and fact verification.
+This implementation uses transformer embeddings and cosine similarity for robust comparison.

 ## The Counter class in Python